 With today’s need for global reach, language services are indispensable.
 For that reason, professional linguists, like translators and interpreters are in high demand.
 Sometimes, it is hard to know which of these language experts you are looking for, and even though it is a common mistake, it is not one the reader of this article will make.

-The main difference between translation and interpretation is the process.
-To keep it simple, translation is the process of transferring written text from one language to another, while interpretation is a verbal, on the spot translation.
+The main difference between translation and interpretation in the process.
+To keep it simple, translation is the process of transferring a written text from one language to another, while interpretation is verbal, on-the-spot translation.

 Similarities of Translating and Interpreting

 There are several distinctions between the two, but there are also some similarities, which include:

 Native or near-native level use and understanding of at least two languages

 Ability to paraphrase while still capturing the meaning of the source message

 Appropriate training and experience are crucial requirements, as these professionals perform complex tasks to ensure clear and concise communication in a global setting

 Translators vs Interpreters – Differences and required skills

 Both linguistic fields require a vast number of skills.
 And, let us face it, being fluent in at least two languages is important, but not enough.
 Below, you can find the core difference between translation and interpretation: